gorilainvest/atom-angular-2-typeScript-snippets/README.md

 ### ng2-service

-`ng2-service` provides a skeleton for a Angular 2 Service.
+`ng2-service` provides a skeleton for an Angular 2 Service.

 ```javascript
 import { Injectable } from '@angular/core';